-Orlando, FL (September 26, 2016) – It is a sad time for everyone at Orlando Health Arnold Palmer Medical Center after receiving news of the passing of the legendary Arnold Palmer.
+Orlando, FL (September 26, 2016) – It is a sad time for everyone at Orlando Health Arnold Palmer Hospital for Children after receiving news of the passing of the legendary Arnold Palmer.

-“The feeling of sorrow we are all experiencing today is indescribable as we mourn the loss of Arnold Palmer,” states John Bozard, president of Arnold Palmer Medical Center Foundation.
+“The feeling of sorrow we are all experiencing today is indescribable as we mourn the loss of Arnold Palmer,” states John Bozard, president of Orlando Health Foundation.
 “He was a legend on the golf course but his greatest legacy is as a champion for the health of children and families.
 We offer our deepest sympathies to Arnold’s family during this difficult time.”

 In the early 1980s, Palmer began building his legacy of care for women and children when he first visited the neonatal intensive care unit (NICU) at Orlando Health Orlando Regional Medical Center (ORMC).
 There, he met a group of doctors with a vision for a world-class hospital for women and children in Orlando.

 By September 1989, Arnold and Winnie Palmer were on hand to cut the ribbon for Arnold Palmer Hospital for Women & Children.
 Since then, the hospital has become a national leader in children’s healthcare, providing expertise in a number of pediatric specialties.